 Upon their return, all employees will receive an employee handbook and attend an orientation session.
 But communication began months ago – before people were sent home.
 Employees have been receiving daily video messages and blogs to keep everyone up-to-date on how the company is responding to the crisis.
-CEO Jim Keane has frequently used video to speak directly to employees and give them updates on the business, our plan and our actions.
+Former CEO Jim Keane has frequently used video to speak directly to employees and give them updates on the business, our plan and our actions.
 The company also created an employee wellbeing channel on its intranet, as well as tips on how to lead people and teams in turbulent times.

 “During an ongoing global crisis, the situation is evolving daily and we try to respond quickly as we learn, in the moment.
 We don’t have all the answers,” says Armbruster.
 “But like most organizations, we’re on a journey — and we’re learning every day to make the best possible choices for our people and our company in a time of uncertainty. ”

 To see design considerations and thought starters, download the complete guide, Navigating What’s Next: The Post-COVID Workplace.